 #2: Know your audience

-This is a very important part of course design as it will set the tone of your course, and will also determine how much detail to add to the course.
+This is a very important part of course design as it will set the tone of your online course, and will also determine how much detail to add to the course.
 If you are offering an introductory course, you will most likely have to spend some time on definitions and the explanation of terms, so your audience can follow the rest of the course.
 On the other hand, if you are offering an advanced course, wasting time with basic definitions will leave your students bored.

 The key is to find a great middle ground that will challenge the more advanced students in your range, without completely losing the less advanced.